nikkieverett/recipe-app/recipes/coconut-fat-bomb-keto.md

- half of the shredded coconut and spices in a bowl. chill mixture in refrigerator for 5-10 minutes until slightly firm. form into walnut sized balls. then roll the balls into the remaining shredded coconut. store in refrigerator or freezer.
+ half of the shredded coconut and spices in a bowl. chill mixture in refrigerator for 5-10 minutes until slightly firm. form into walnut sized balls. then roll the balls into the remaining shredded coconut. store in refrigerator or freezer.'
-ingredients: t tbs unsalted butter
+ingredients: 't tbs unsalted butter
 ½ cup unsweetened shredded coconut
 ¼ tsp ground cardamom (green)
 ½ tsp vanilla extract
-¼ tsp ground cinnamon
+¼ tsp ground cinnamon'
 rating: 4
 ease: easy
 img: